 Students interested in working as addiction social workers should look for volunteer opportunities in their communities.
 These often lead to entry-level positions, or internships, and permit students to start building experience that adds substance to their resume, college, or graduate school applications.

-Addiction social worker positions are projected to increase with the above-average growth of the health care industry, according to the U.S. Bureau of Labor Statistics (BLS).
-In 2010, the median salary for addiction social workers was $41,880, according to the BLS.
+Addiction social worker positions are projected to increase with the above-average growth of 22% during the decade of 2014-24 according to the U.S. Bureau of Labor Statistics (BLS).
+In 2014, the median salary for addiction social workers was $45,820 with top 10% making more than $70,300 annually.